audibleblink/interview-log/README.md

 # Interview Logs

 I have this strange obsession with collecting interview/whiteboard questions.
-Maybe it's the ability to come back to the problem days later and see a different more practical/efficient solution; it never really feels like I'm _done_.
-In any case, here are a couple of questions I've collected over the past few weeks during my latest job hunt.
-They're not separated by language since the problems themselves aren't language specific, but not all are written in the same language.
+Here are a couple of questions I've collected over the past few weeks during my latest job hunt.

+They're not separated by language since the problems themselves aren't language specific, but not all of them are written in the same language.

 Feel free to submit a pull request with your annotated solution in another language.

 ## How to Whiteboard

-An interviewer at Google once laid out some really important tips for whiteboarding.
-Running through these step with your interviewer helps you move forward with the problem.
-By asking for the following, you begin to see the many parts of your problem and you can begin mapping what it's going to take tp solve this.
-It also gives you some canned phrases that show the interviewer that you think about thing like interface and complexity when you code.
+An interviewer at Google once laid out some really useful tips for Whiteboarding.
+Running through these step with an interviewer helps keep you moving forward.
+By asking for the following, you begin to see the many parts of your problem and you can begin mapping what it's going to take to solve it.
+It also gives you some canned phrases that you can use that show the interviewer you're thinking about things like interface and complexity while you code.
 Win/win.

 - Ask for the function signature
   - What are the inputs?